 Throwing names around like Bestial Wolf and Demon and you are sure you’ll be the leader of the pack at the skatepark.
 But does the scooter live up to its name?
 Is it a true killer?

-What happens if you combine the Spanish sun and a straight in your face name?
-Yes, Bestial Wolf out of Barcelona.
-A couple of years ago Bestial Wolf only designed wheels but an increased demand for scooter spare parts, made the company expand to include pretty much all sorts of spare parts and even complete scooters.
+What do you get if you cross the Spanish sun with a straight in-your-face name?
+Bestial Wolf out of Barcelona.
+A couple of years ago Bestial Wolf only designed wheels but an increased demand for scooter spare parts made the company expand to include pretty much all sorts of spare parts and even complete scooters.

-The Killer – and we can’t get enough of these aggressive names – offers us a one piece fork, integrated headset with HIC compression and great fast 110mm aluminium core spoked wheels.
+The Demon – and we can’t get enough of these aggressive names – offers us a one piece fork, integrated headset with HIC compression and great fast 110mm aluminium core spoked wheels.
 This scooter consists out of a beautiful and a rugged one-piece design.
 We are in love with the fork on this stunt scooter.
 Not only does it look good, it does its job almost perfectly.
-The grip on this beast –pardon me Killer- is in fact killer.
+The grip on this beast is in fact killer.

 The handlebar is extra strong and is fitted with 4 bolt clamp which provides extra strength This makes the bar very easily to handle when doing barspins.
 The one-piece deck is especially designed for all your grinding needs.
 And believe us, we ground this thing until the sparks flew.

-We found it a bit dull that Bestial Wolf with such a great name for a stunt scooter, Killer, they provide us with just 3 basic colours.
+We found it a bit dull that Bestial Wolf – with such a great name for a stunt scooter – provide us with just 3 basic colours.
 How we would love to see this stunt scooter in black with red drips or flames.
-The Killer is a great stunt scooter to have, it is truly a wolf hiding in sheep’s clothing at the skate park but it does need some improvement in comparison with the competition.
+The Demon is a great stunt scooter to have.
+It is truly a wolf hiding in sheep’s clothing at the skate park but it does need some improvement in comparison with the competition.